 Eloine can be used to delay your period.
 To do this, skip the last four white placebo pills in your pill strip and begin the next strip of pills right away.
 It's recommended to consult your doctor before skipping your period.

 The white tablets do not contain any active ingredients.

-The other ingredients are: lactose monohydrate, maize starch, magnesium stearate (E470b), microcrystalline cellulose, hypromellose (E464), talc (E553b), titanium dioxide (E171) and iron oxide red (E172).
+The other ingredients are lactose monohydrate, maize starch, magnesium stearate (E470b), microcrystalline cellulose, hypromellose (E464), talc (E553b), titanium dioxide (E171) and iron oxide red (E172).

 If it has been less than 24 hours since you were due to take an active pill then your contraception will not be affected.
 Take the missed pill as soon as you remember and continue with the rest of your pack at the usual times.
-If it's been more than 24 hours take the following steps:
+If it's been more than 24 hours since you should have taken an active pill, take the following steps:

 If you miss more than one pill, see your doctor as soon as possible for advice

 If you have vomited within 3–4 hours of taking an active pill, Eloine may not work.
-Take another pill as soon as you can within 24 hours of your usual time.
-If you continue to be sick, or have severe diarrhoea, follow the instructions for a missed pill.
+Take another pill as soon as you can, within 24 hours of your usual time.
+If you continue to be sick or have severe diarrhoea, follow the instructions for a missed pill.

 Eloine can be taken at any time of the day as long as you stick to the same time each day.